πŸ‡¨πŸ‡¦

 How Retirement Planning Works

-Retirement planning is about building enough assets to replace employment income, cover living expenses, and protect against inflation, taxes, market volatility, and longevity risk.
-The earlier you start, the more time your money has to compound.
+Retirement planning is about building enough assets to replace income, cover living expenses, and protect against inflation, taxes, market volatility, and longevity risk.

 How to Estimate Your Retirement Number

-A common starting point is the 25x rule: multiply your desired annual retirement spending by 25.
-For example, if you want $60,000 per year, a simple target would be about $1.5 million.
-This is only a rough planning shortcut.
+A common starting point is the 25x rule: multiply desired annual retirement spending by 25.
+This is a rough planning shortcut, not a guarantee.

 Common Retirement Planning Mistakes